-The Qualification can be broadly broken down into 4 sections.
+The Qualification of Temperature Controlled Storage areas can be broadly broken down into 4 sections.

 Qualification of storage areas, in GMP companies, will most commonly follow ISPE’s GAMP approach where the qualification is divided into 4 stages.
 Depending upon the complexity of the system some stages can be merged or not even required at all.

 - Design Qualification (DQ) – To ensure everything is going to meet the end-users requirements.
 Not much point in starting to qualify/validated something under the wrong conditions or using the wrong equipment.
 Write and agree on a URS and protocol.

 - Installation qualification (IQ) – Making sure all your equipment (loggers, environmental chambers, Temperature mapping reports, etc) are within calibration limits and in good, reproducible working order.

 - Operational qualification (OQ) – Start testing your products under the predefined conditions but empty or ‘not loaded’.
 Minimum tests.

 - Performance qualification (PQ) – Start testing full systems under predefined conditions.
 Maximum tests.

 Qualification applied to temperature-controlled storage areas

 Qualification is commonly used to validate pharmaceutical manufacturing processes but it can also be applied to the pharmaceutical supply chain in general, and to temperature-controlled storage processes and equipment in particular.

 In this context, temperature-controlled storage covers any area where sensitive pharmaceutical products have to be stored within a controlled temperature range (e.g. 2.0 °C to 8.0 °C or 15.0 °C to 25.0 °C